thetoxicavenger/lucas/README.md

 # Features
 * Diplay title and completed status of each todo
 * Allow user to toggle completed status and update on the backend
-* Allow user to search for a specific todo based on title
+* Allow user to search for a specific todo based on title - this should be an offline search.
+Update the UI with the filtered results.

 # API routes
 * GET https://jsonplaceholder.typicode.com/todos